ombori/grid-docs/grid-pim/integration-flow.md

 ## 2. Push Spaces

-This step is applicable if you want your data to be visible only to a specific store / location only for example.
+This step is applicable if you want your data to be visible only to a specific store / location for example.

 TODO: Insert Spaces API reference here

-The returned `spaceId` will be used as values for `spaces` and `spaceId` fields later on when you format your product data into the [GridProduct](/grid-pim/data-model?id=gridproduct) format
+The returned `_id` value will be used as values for `spaces` and `spaceId` fields later on when you format your product data into the [GridProduct](/grid-pim/data-model?id=gridproduct) format

 ## 3. Push ProductTypes